Are you feeling stuck?

-You are absolutely not moving forward, you feel sick to your stomach and you’d rather clean the oven than do that ‘thing’ you say you want to do.
+You’re not moving forward, you’re fed up, don’t know what to do with yourself and you’d rather clean the oven than do that ‘thing’ you say you want to do.

 As I’m writing this I’m feeling scared.
 And that means I’ve been doing everything apart from what I should be doing.

 Even though I want to do the should, there is a part of me that doesn’t want the should.

 I know it, it knows it, and not much is shifting it.
 So I thought I’d write about it, because by outing it, exposing it to the cold light of day, I might be able to shift it.

 But it’s taken me all day to get to the point where I can even sit down and write.

 Why? because I’m scared it will all blow up in my face.